undefined06855/Brainfuck-With-Threads/README.md

 Examples are in the examples directory!

-Build with CMake as you normally would, zero dependencies or setup or anything needed.
+Build with CMake as you normally would, zero dependencies or setup or anything needed, but prebuilt binaries are available for Windows in the [releases tab](https://github.com/undefined06855/Brainfuck-With-Threads/releases), if you trust I haven't put malware into them.